Aggressive Investment Strategy

 Does Aggressive mean Reckless?

-X times, the growth of the benchmark is achieved in portfolios by taking a certain amount of risk.
+To achieve returns that are several times higher than the benchmark, portfolios need to take on a certain level of risk.
 This risk can be in terms of exotic assets as outlined above or going for risky trading strategies such as futures and options.
-These kinds of assets require regular monitoring and an active form of investing.
-It would require quick portfolio rebalancing and trading.
+Managing these assets requires constant monitoring, active decision-making, and frequent adjustments to the portfolio.
 However, all this will contribute to being more vigilant and increase returns.
 A passive strategy would bring a downfall with such securities, which are volatile in nature.
 Thus being aggressive is calculated risk-taking but not necessarily a reckless step.

 Who should look at Aggressive Strategy?